jamesaffeld/f5-agility-labs-xc/docs/class3/lab1.rst

 4. This should log you into the account but more important look on the right side panel finding the **vipsignin** POST request.
 Clicking on this entry and you will see the POST request that was created for your login.

 5. Switch to the **payload** tab and we can see the exact data that was submitted.
-The Username and Password are expected but we also see a tracking token (though not used here)
+The Username and Password are expected but we also see a tracking token (though not used here).

 |lab030|